min2ha/ukwa-site/content/target/47172/index.en.md

   "subject": "Political Action and Communication"
 }

-# The Network of Christian Peace Organisations (NCPO)

 The Network of Christian Peace Organisations (NCPO) is an ecumenical network committed to peace as central to the meaning of church community.
 We are a broad group of organisations in the Christian peace tradition committed to furthering peace and encouraging our churches to support the peace movement.